dswd/vpncloud/vpncloud.md

     If set, print logs also to the given file.
 The file will be created and truncated if is exists.

+  * `--stats-file <file>`:

+    If set, periodically write statistics on peers and current traffic to the given file.
+The file will be periodically overwritten with new data.

   * `--daemon`:

     Spawn a background process instead of running the process in the foreground.